Cabaret (1972 film): Reaction of Isherwood and others

 Christopher Isherwood disliked the 1972 film as he felt it depicted homosexuality in a negative light.

 Although Cabaret (1972) was well received by film critics upon its release, author Christopher Isherwood and other persons upon whom the film's characters were based were less receptive towards the cinematic adaptation.
 Isherwood himself was critical of the 1972 film due to what he perceived as its negative portrayal of homosexuality:

 "In the film of Cabaret, the male lead is called Brian Roberts.
 He is a bisexual Englishman; he has an affair with Sally and, later, with one of Sally's lovers, a German baron...Brian's homosexual tendency is treated as an indecent but comic weakness to be snickered at, like bed-wetting."

 Similarly, Isherwood's friend Jean Ross—upon whom the character of Sally Bowles was based—was ambivalent about the film.
 She felt the depiction of 1930s Berlin "was quite, quite different" from reality.
 Nevertheless, she conceded that the depiction of their social circle of British expatriates as pleasure-seeking libertines was accurate: "We were all utterly against the bourgeois standards of our parents' generation.
 That's what took us to [Weimar-era] Berlin.
 The climate was freer there."
 Such ambivalence towards Cabaret (1972) was not unique among Isherwood's circle.

 The poet Stephen Spender lamented how Cabaret (1972) glossed over Weimar Berlin's crushing poverty:

 "There is not a single meal, or club, in the movie Cabaret, that Christopher [Isherwood] and I could have afforded [in 1931].
 What we mostly knew was the Berlin of poverty, unemployment, political demonstrations and street fighting between forces of the extreme left and the extreme right."

-Both Spender and Ross contended that the 1972 film and 1966 Broadway musical deleteriously glamorized the harsh realities of the 1930s Weimar era.
+Both Spender and Ross contended that the 1972 film and 1966 Broadway musical deleteriously glamorised the harsh realities of the 1930s Weimar era.